Encapsulation of Cells in Agarose

 What is agarose?

-Agarose, a biopolymer, is extracted from certain types of red seaweed, which makes it a naturally occurring polysaccharide.
-It possesses benefits of excellent biocompatibility, thermo-reversible gel behavior, non-toxicity and low-cost all which make it a popular material for scientific applications (1).
+Agarose is a naturally occurring polysaccharide hydrogel, extracted from certain types of red seaweed.
+It has excellent biocompatibility, thermo-reversible gel behavior, is non-toxic and low-cost, all of which make it a versatile and popular material for life-sciences applications .

 Encapsulation of cells in agarose on the Nadia Innovate

-Agarose’s spherical scaffold structure and ability to allow the diffusion of nutrients and gases make it an ideal model system for mammalian cell culture, given its many similarities to the native physiological environment of living cells (4).
-Single cells encapsulated in agarose can, therefore, be grown for extended periods of time within these individual three-dimensional microenvironments and used in various research including single cell experiments.
+Agarose’s spherical scaffold structure and ability to allow the diffusion of nutrients and gases make it an ideal system for naturalistic mammalian and non-mammalian live cell studies, given its many similarities to the native physiological environment of living cells (4).
+Single cells encapsulated in agarose can, therefore, be maintained for extended periods of time within these individual three-dimensional microenvironments and used in various research including single cell experiments.